Quantum of Solace: Effects

-Quantum of Solace was the last in Ford Motor's three-film deal that began with 2002's Die Another Day.
-Although Ford sold over 90% of the Aston Martin company in 2007, the Aston Martin DBS V12 returned for the film's car chase around Lake Garda; Dan Bradley was hired as second unit director because of his work on the second and third Bourne films, so the film would continue the gritty action style begun in Casino Royale.
+Quantum of Solace was the last in Ford's three-film deal that began with 2002's Die Another Day.
+Although Ford sold over 90% of the Aston Martin company in 2007, the Aston Martin DBS (2007) returned for the film's car chase around Lake Garda; Dan Bradley was hired as second unit director because of his work on the second and third Bourne films, so the film would continue the gritty action style begun in Casino Royale.
 He had intended to use Ford GTs for the opening chase, but it was replaced by the Alfa Romeo 159.
 After location filming in Italy, further close-ups of Craig, the cars and the truck were shot at Pinewood against a blue screen.
-Originally, three Alfa Romeos were in the sequence, but Forster felt the scene was too long and re-edited it so there would be two Alfas were chasing Bond.
+Originally, three Alfa Romeos were in the sequence, but Forster felt the scene was too long and re-edited it so there would be two Alfas chasing Bond.
 Ten cars were supplied by Aston Martin.
 Six 'hero' cars, needed for close-ups and promotional work, all survived filming unharmed with four more cars used for special effects and stunts.

 Fourteen cameras were used to film the Palio di Siena footage, which was later edited into the main sequence.
 Aerial shots using helicopters were banned, and the crew were also forbidden from showing any violence "involving either people or animals."
 To shoot the foot chase in Siena in April 2008 four camera cranes were built in the town, and a cable camera was also used.
 Framestore worked on the Siena chase, duplicating the 1,000 extras during principal photography to match shots of the 40,000-strong audience at the real Palio, removing wires that held Craig and the stuntmen in the rooftop segment of the chase, and digital expansion of the floor and skylight in the art gallery Bond and Mitchell fall into.
 The art gallery fight was intended to be simple, but during filming Craig's stunt double accidentally fell from the construction scaffolding.
 Forster preferred the idea of Bond hanging from ropes reaching for his gun to kill Mitchell, rather than having both men run out of the building to continue their chase as specified in the script, and the number of effects shots increased.

 To film the aerial dogfight, a "Snakehead" camera was built and placed on the nose and tail of a Piper Aerostar 700.
 SolidWorks, who provided the software used to design the camera, stated "pilots for the first time can fly as aggressively as they dare without sacrificing the drama of the shot."
 The camera could turn 360 degrees and was shaped like a periscope.
 The crew also mounted SpaceCams on helicopters, and placed cameras with 1600mm lenses underground, to cover the action.
 Forster wanted to film the plane fight as a homage to Alfred Hitchcock's North by Northwest, and chose planes like the Douglas DC-3 to suit that.